zhengchangsulab/A-genome-assebmly-and-annotation-pipeline/README.md

 # 2.3.
 Run the pipeline

 # Step 1
-Map the reference CDS isoforms to the target assembly using Splign.
-We used the following command lines:
+Use Splign to map the reference CDS isoforms to the target assembly.
+We used the following commands:

 reference_cds=reference_CDS.fa\
 genome=my_genome.fa\